The Magical Guide to Finding and Reading Bilingual E-books

 Books turn the ordinary into the extraordinary.

-They allow entry to places we wouldn’t otherwise have access to.
+They transform us and allow entry to places we wouldn’t otherwise have access to.

 With dual language or bilingual books, you can actively learn your target language and enjoy a good story at the same time.